-There are many foods that can be pretty toxic to dogs: raisins, garlic, onions, grapes, nuts… but there is one food every pet parent dreads their dog eating, and that food is chicken bones.
+There are many foods that can be pretty toxic to dogs: raisins, garlic, onions, grapes, nuts… however, there is one particular food every pet parent dreads their dog eating, and that food is chicken bones.
 Your dog ate chicken bones?
-Learn what to do!
+Learn what to do to help him.

 Why are chicken bones dangerous?